 Their most memorable performance took place in front of a glamorous, appreciative audience on Bedsitland’s 1st Birthday.
 Ever indebted to Bedsitland’s continued support, when Nathan Cooper left THE MODERN in 2010, he naturally chose Bedsitland for the launch of his debut album ‘Kasiotone’ at the start of 2012 with his new project KID KASIO.
 But despite a scene bursting with new opportunities, like today there were acts making a big noise who did not quite live up to their hype.

 So with not enough quality acts to go round, Bedsitland returned to a single band format at The Buffalo Bar in 2010.
 A 2011 relaunch at The London Stone took place before Tracy McKenzie moved her evening to its current lodgings at The Boston Arms from 2012, usually showcasing two acts but on a more occasional basis.

-The Electricity Club have always shared an affinity with Bedsitland and guest DJed for them in June 2010, sharing the bill with Welsh duo FUTURE PERFECT at The Lexington.
+The Electricity Club have always shared an affinity with Bedsitland and guest DJed for them in June 2010 at The Lexington.
 A significant number of acts who have been featured on TEC have also played Bedsitland.
 In addition to VILE ELECTRODES, TENEK, KID KASIO and KATJA VON KASSEL, there has also been SHH, SPACEBUOY and AUTOMATIC WRITING.